ybznek/searchtree/README.md

 StringList:
 ----------
 Wrapper around SearchTree.
-Provices ability to check occurence of multiple strings in one large string.
+Provides ability to check occurence of multiple strings in one large string.
 Useful in case when there is large constant set of strings and string to search is large

 	val list = StringList.of("monkey", "notebooks")
 	assertThat(list isIn "test | notebooks | something").isTrue()